 Asian cities are usually seen as chaotic.
 However that is because those of us who grew up in Europe and North America are accustomed to linear orders of things, be they buildings or written words.
 In my new video I talk about the logic behind Asian urban aesthetics.

 Urban aesthetics is a marginal, though emerging field.
 This is surprising since it addresses a fairly common intuition that cities can be breathtakingly beautiful, and in a different way than paintings are beautiful.
 In my new video I talk about recent developments in the field and suggest that cities are not only beautiful because of… Continue reading Video: Urban Aesthetics →

-The latest video on my philosophical YouTube channel is on possible cities on Mars.
 Elon Musk has some pretty concrete plans for the Red Planet.
 However, he mostly discusses technological and financial obstacles.
 I’m more interested in psychological and political challenges to living on Mars.
 And I found most insightful considerations from an unlikely source: Plato.
 Plato’s Laws is about starting a new colony, the fictional city of Magnesia,… Continue reading Video: Cities on Mars →

 Follow My Blog

 Get new content delivered directly to your inbox.